 see umbilical cord blood transplant.

-a procedure used to get tissue samples.
-The needles remove a small cylinder of tissue, about 1/16 inch across.
-A pathologist looks at these samples under a microscope to see if cancer is present.
+a procedure used to get tissue samples to look for cancer or other dieases.
+The needle removes a small cylinder of tissue, about 1/16 inch across.
+A doctor called a pathologist then looks at these samples under a microscope.
 See also biopsy, biopsy gun, pathologist.

 two chambers that run along on each side of the length of the penis, which fill with blood during an erection.
 A smaller third chamber called the corpus spongiosum also fills during a normal erection.
 See also corpus spongiosum.

-the chamber that runs along the length of the penis (around the urethra) that fills with blood during an erection.
+the chamber that runs along the length of the bottom of the penis (around the urethra) that fills with blood during an erection.
 The 2 larger chambers on each side of the penis called the corpora cavernosa also fill during a normal erection.
 See also corpora cavernosa, urethra.

-any of a number of steroid substances that come from the cortex (outer layer) of the adrenal glands.
-They are sometimes used as cancer treatments or to reduce nausea.
+any of a number of steroid hormones made by the cortex (outer layer) of the adrenal glands.
+Manmade versions are sometimes used as cancer treatments or to reduce nausea.
 They are also used to relieve bone pain in patients with cancer in the bones.

 the part of the skull bones that enclose and protect the brain, and support the structures of the face.
 See also brain.